|

 Because the people were left to fend for themselves, the land, in essence, could be claimed by anyone able to defend it from the Vikings.
 In this the local nobles did well, and they created for themselves several small counties that existed, more or less, independent of the crown.
 Despite later attempts by the king to reclaim his old lands, these nobles lived well, prospered, and were called reguli or "small kings".
 The Count of Flanders, Arnold the Old, was the most powerful of these reguli, and he kept the French King at bay for many years.
 However, when Count Arnold died the king quickly invaded and forced the new count and his followers to once more swear allegiance the crown.

 Although the Abbey of St. Peters of Ghent on Mt.
 Blandin succeeded St. Martin’s chapel as the owner of the land of Harnes, the abbey lost its claim to these lands in the aftermath of the Norse invasions.
-Nonetheless, Arnold the Old reinstated the abbey’s ownership in 941, and his grandson, Arnold II, confirmed this donation in 966 or 972.
+Nonetheless, the abbey’s ownership of Harnes was reinstated in 941 by Arnold the Old, and this donation was confirmed on Jnauary 31, 972/973 by his grandson Arnold II.
 The abbey chose not to work the land itself but entrusted its care to the old lords who ruled Harnes as stewards of the church.
 These nobles called themselves the "Mayors of the Palace of St. Peters of Ghent at Harnes", and they ruled Harnes from a castle on the north bank of the Deule.
 The first of these mayors were the powerful counts of Boulogne and Lens.
 Later, around 1072, Harnes was separated from Boulogne and Lens, and these mayors became vassals to the Count of Flanders.
 Eventually, they were known as counts in their own right and ruled Harnes as vassals of the Count of Artois.

 The Name of Harnes